dmtzs/GetFileHash/README.md

 If you want to run the app with terminal you need to have python 3 or later versions, this app works on windows only and the libraries you will need are the next ones:

 ## Python libraries:
-* Run the next coomand in order to install the other python libraries: pip install requirements.txt
+* Run the next command in order to install the other python libraries: pip install -r requirements.txt
 <br>
 The rest of the libraries comes with python from default, if not please reply to me in order to add that prerequisities.